We're Only in It for the Money: Critical reception

+Legacy

 In 2005, the U.S. National Recording Preservation Board included We're Only in It for the Money in the National Recording Registry, calling it "culturally, historically, and aesthetically significant" and "a scathing satire on hippiedom and America's reactions to it".

+In 2008, Dutch philosopher Jos de Mul and the Belgian author Annelies Verbeke chose We're Only in It for the Money as their desert island discs.